 OMeBa (Online Media Behaviour Analytics) is a project developed by CREATe in collaboration with the AHRC Creative Industries Policy & Evidence Centre (PEC) and the UK Intellectual Property Office.
-The project consolidates a large dataset on online consumer behaviour to explore the challenges of increasing the value of survey based studies.
+The project consolidates a large dataset on online consumer behaviour in order to explore the challenges of unlocking the value of survey based studies.
 A pilot data tool demonstrates how industry and policy users could derive value from interrogating the survey data directly.
 It is possible to analyse how online consumer behaviour has evolved year by year since 2013.

 The OCI Tracker Survey

+The surveys were originally developed as a response to the obligation on Ofcom in the Digital Economy Act 2010 to monitor copyright infringement.
 The findings on levels of copyright infringement are largely reconstructed from data on online consumer behaviour in general.
 Therefore, the surveys offer interesting behavioural insights into online consumption of creative content and cultural participation more generally.

 The main challenge encountered in importing the OCI data into the OMeBa tool was posed by the changes made to the questions and variables across the various waves of the survey, with new questions and variables being added, amended or removed in certain waves, and the corresponding question identifiers (QIDs) changing inconsistently.
 However, core questions relating to demographics, access to and use of services, reported behaviour, and attitudes and perceptions have remained largely the same from wave 4 to wave 8, allowing longitudinal analyses in those areas.
 The following table summarises the areas of longitudinal investigation allowed by the OCI data.

-A more detailed overview of the questions and variables that are present from wave 4 to wave 8 of the survey can be found in the slide deck The OMeBa tool: Longitudinal analyses allowed by the OCI data.
+A more detailed overview of the questions and variables that are present from wave 4 to wave 8 of the survey can be found in the slide deck ‘The OMeBa tool: Longitudinal analyses allowed by the OCI data’ below.

-Introduction to the PEC – Hasan Bakshsi, PEC, Nesta
+• Introduction to the PEC – Hasan Bakshsi, PEC, Nesta

-Online Copyright Infringement (OCI) Tracker.
+• Online Copyright Infringement (OCI) Tracker.
 Building an evidence base for copyright policy – David Humphries and James Clarke, Intellectual Property Office

 • Wave 9 of the OCI tracker survey – Sania Haq, AudienceNet

-New sources of online behavioural data – Prof. Martin Kretschmer, PEC, CREATe, University of Glasgow
+• New sources of online behavioural data – Prof. Martin Kretschmer, PEC, CREATe, University of Glasgow

 • The OMeBa tool: Longitudinal analyses allowed by the OCI data – Bartolomeo Meletti, PEC, CREATe, University of Glasgow

-The OCI data sets: illustrative areas of investigation – Raphael Leung and John Davies, PEC, Nesta
+• The OCI data sets: illustrative areas of investigation – Raphael Leung and John Davies, PEC, Nesta

-Following these presentations, participants broke into three groups to reflect on what public bodies that own data similar to the OCI tracker can do to make it more useful for researchers; and to identify research questions that can be investigated using the OCI data.
+Following these presentations, participants broke into three groups to reflect on what public bodies that own data similar to the OCI tracker can do to make it more useful for researchers; and to identify research questions that may be investigated using the OCI data.
 Notes from the breakout sessions can be downloaded here.